Academic and Professional Enrichment Fund

 About the Award

-Awards of up to $400.00 will be granted per student for up to three students, totaling $1200.00 per faculty member.
-A faculty member may, if needed, apply for more than 3 students, however the award cap remains $1200.00.
+Awards of up to $500.00 will be granted per student for up to four students, totaling $2000.00 per faculty member.
+A faculty member may, if needed, apply for more than 4 students, however the award cap remains $2000.00.
 Contact the Office of Undergraduate Research and Scholarship for additional information.

 APEF is divided into 4 allotments which are distributed equally over the fiscal year (July-September, October-December, January-March, April-June).
 Grants will be awarded on a first-come, first-served basis each quarter (provided proposals meet established guidelines) until funds are exhausted for the quarter.

 Please note: the APEF grant is coordinated by a faculty sponsor, but the funds are for student travel only.
 Faculty members and students are eligible for funding only once per fiscal year.
 No more than two grants per faculty department will be granted per fiscal year.